Bistrel2002/MOONSHOT-PROJECT/FunctionalSpecification/functionalSpecification.md

 - The system shall provide notifications about nearby points of interest.

 #### FR-8: User Profile and Settings
-- The system shall allow users to create and manage profiles.
+- The system allow users to create and manage profiles.
-- The system shall support customization of navigation preferences.
+- The system support customization of navigation preferences.
 - The system shall remember frequently visited locations.

 #### FR-9: Accessibility Features